ZacharySchmidt0/Processing_Folders/Example/README.txt

 This project helps to amalgamate the data into one location, where it can then be plotted using the included functions.

-Entry File: readExcelFile.m
+Entry File: readExcelFiles.m
-The readExcelFile.m script will parse the configuration file (configuration_file.xlsx) then search through the Distribution Files folder, extracting information from each of the grade distribution files (after checking if the file follows the grade distribution template).
+The readExcelFiles.m script will parse the configuration file (configuration_file.xlsx) then search through the Distribution Files folder, extracting information from each of the grade distribution files (after checking if the file follows the grade distribution template).
 While extracting this information, the program compares the department name, instructor name, and course name to the names found in the configuration file.
 If the name does not match any of the config file names,